 Talking to the Guardians, we learned that they were monitoring the New Gods to see if any might misuse their MAGI powers, which led to conflicting reports when later a Guardian said that the New Gods were all, without exception, out to get them.
 Well which one is it?
 Are they potentially harmful or are they actively hunting you?
 At the end of the base there was a storeroom, though we didn’t investigate it at the time.
 My hunt for screenshots confirmed that this is where they kept their MAGI in a plainly marked room, not unlike a box in the real world marked “NUCLEAR WEAPONS, DO NOT STEAL.”
 Going down another hall instead, we found Dad, who told us to get some sleep, which I can only assume was also his way of dodging the questions you had for him at the time.
 We had no choice in the matter: the game sent us immediately to bed.

 Back to the present.
-The monsters attacking the base had stolen the Guardians’ store of MAGI, but as we fought our way past a few not-quite-Midbosses, we retrieved most of the pile.
+The monsters attacking the base had stolen the Guardians’ store of MAGI, but as we fought our way past a few not-quite-midbosses, we retrieved most of the pile.
 After the first fight, Dad joined the party.
-He seemed to be the only other survivor of the attack.
+He seemed to be the only other survivor of the attack!
 Together, we fought our way to the Pillar of Sky, finding the town on the surface burned to the ground.
 At the Pillar itself, a Commando enemy threatened us, somehow managing to ambush us with a bazooka in the process.
-I admit: this isn’t exactly the Final Fantasy Legend team that ambushed the Creator, but it’s still kind of embarrassing to not see someone pull a rocket launcher on you at short range.
+I admit: we aren’t exactly controlling the Final Fantasy Legend team that ambushed the Creator, but it’s still kind of embarrassing to not see someone pull a rocket launcher on you at short range.

 As the Commando died, he passed on a threat: the New Gods had captured Lynn and were holding her in the next world! …Not that our party would have cared about Lynn any more than any other hostage.
 We’ve known the kid for all of ten minutes.
 All I can reason is that Dad cares, but… oh, we’re still trying to widen the gulf between the lead PC and Dad?
 The whole estrangement angle?
 The whole estrangement angle you deliberately chose not to fully translate? …Alright then.

 And yet, it didn’t work!
 The Ninja returned from thin air.
 This is obviously an issue with the limited technology but really, what was supposed to have just happened here?
-Exploding was a terrible idea, the Ninja survived, and somehow the party didn’t realize the Ninja survived?
+Exploding was a terrible idea to begin with, but then the Ninja survived, and somehow the party didn’t realize the Ninja survived?
 The best guess Kyle could put forward to solve all the problems was that Dad somehow… pulled the Ninja into the Void?
 We’ve got shit, folks.
 I actually went out of my way to check a SaGa 2 DS Let’s Play to work out what’s going on here, but you know what?
 Events play out the exact same way and make just as little sense!

 By the way, Dad’s last in-person request was to tell Mom he loves her but this is technically impossible: Mr. S blocks the cave back home for the rest of the game, you can only glitch past him at best.
 You viscous asshole!
 Just pass her a letter!

 The Ninja was a pain in the ass to fight, nearly able to kill each us at the drop of Dad’s hat (too soon?).
 Lynn was absolutely useless even with her somewhat upgraded Martial Arts skills, as they were still at 100% durability.
 We did pull through, but it was close.
-That’s just how fights go in the first two FFL games.
+That’s just how fights go in the first two FFL games: it’s a breeze for you or it’s a breeze for them.
 We got another MAGI from Ninja, if I’m not mistaken, and another when we returned Lynn home.

 Actually, I have to complain about that last MAGI.
 Lynn’s mom says that the Captain (Dad) dropped off the MAGI for safe-keeping, but when?
 There is literally no window in which this was possible.
 Dad was at Lynn’s house at the end of World Four, but Prism told us the world was clear of MAGI.
 And Guardian’s Town was right after World Four.
 Dad certainly isn’t immune to Prism, since the MAGI he gives you on Giant’s World was detected properly.
-Did he do it while we were asleep in the Guardian’s HQ?
+Did he pick it up on some other world and then drop it off all while we were asleep in the Guardian’s HQ?

-Along with the MAGI, we got the full story about Lynn’s parentage: Lynn’s father was actually Mask, and they repeated that Dad was just helping the family.
+Along with the MAGI, we got the full story about Lynn’s parentage: Lynn’s father was actually Mask, the guest character from World 2, and everyone involved repeated that Dad was just helping the family.
 Kyle’s character was pretty upset that his Dad died when he was busy hating him for obscure and poorly translated reasons!

 With Venus’ permission (permission she never bothered to mention to us and we only heard about second-hand), we were allowed past the Robot guards at the city walls and into the jungle beyond.
 There, after some searching we found a village of refugees that weren’t perfect enough for Venus, including Leon, who told us that some of this world’s (17!)
 MAGI could be found in the aforementioned sewer system.
 Thankfully, though the sewer system was locked on Venus’ side, it did open directly into the jungle, because no video game is complete without your characters’ open wounds coming into contact with exotic jungle diseases mixed with feces.

 In keeping with the dungeons from Apollo’s World, the sewers were uncomfortably long, which is becoming something of a theme with these bigger worlds.
 Halfway through the sewers we fought a giant crab, who was a pain on its own but barely even stood up next to the optional Monsters-in-a-box guarding two treasure troves we found later in the dungeon.
-Like in Ki’s Body, we were also plagued by monsters that could absorb past our defences, in this case Ghosts, but we were now having to put up with Nigel’s distant Imp cousins and their ability to cast spells and destroy us in a blink.
+Like in Ki’s Body, we were also plagued by monsters that could absorb past our defences, in this case Ghosts.
+We also had to put up with Nigel’s distant Imp cousins and their ability to cast spells and destroy us in a blink.
 We finally pulled out of the dungeons with six of the MAGI and three strains of malaria.

 Back in the city, the earthquakes were hitting, and this batch somehow kicked up an entire volcano, which emerged as a full mountain popped SimCity-style, straight out of the damn ground northwest of the refugee camp.
-We headed out and entered the dungeon inside the new mountain, which was a seven-floor hellhole larger than any dungeon yet.
+We headed out and entered the dungeon inside the new mountain, which was a seven-floor hellhole, larger than any dungeon yet.
 This was only made longer by Leon, who was stalking us.
 The game showed him following us stalling the game for two seconds every time he appeared.
-This little visual trick would have been effective if it had happened maybe once or twice but it happened nearly a dozen times.
-At one point he stalled and turned around to keep from being spotted a pool of lava!
+This little visual trick would have been effective if it had happened maybe once or twice, but it happened nearly a dozen times.
+At one point he stalled and turned around to keep from being spotted, all while standing in a pool of lava!

 By the end of the dungeon we were limping, bleeding and burned, and almost ignored a Flame Sword found in a patch of lava because the situation was just that bad.
 It was clear we were well and overdue for a grind, but I couldn’t say for certain how much it will help.
 Despite our advancing three worlds from our earliest complaint, Rei was still near-helpless no matter what form we change him to.
 Things weren’t looking good for Team Killbot.